-Out of 35 indices, 20 of them had to be discarded as they violated the assumptions of the analysis, i.e., normality and collinearity.
-In table 2 and 3, the descriptive statistics for the rest of the indices are reported.
-See the supplementary material for a detailed descriptive statistics for each CEFR level and index.
+Out of 35 indices initially considered, 20 had to be discarded as they violated the assumptions of the analysis, i.e., normality and collinearity.
+In tables 2 and 3, the descriptive statistics for the remaining indices are reported.
+See the supplementary material for detailed descriptive statistics for each CEFR level and index.
 See the appendix for the descriptive statistics of corpus-based and against-corpus indices.